Is a Marble Bathtub Worth It? 11 Pros & Cons + Alternatives

 So Is a Marble Bathtub Worth It?

 If you’ve got money to invest in your primary bathroom, a marble bathtub can be the ultimate in luxury.
-Marble bathtubs introduce charm and sophistication to the bathroom space.
+Of all the bathtub materials, a marble tub can truly introduce charm and sophistication into your space.

 Marble is unique in that each slab is different.
 No two slabs are ever the same color, so when you buy a marble bathtub, you are purchasing a customized masterpiece.